 But engineering culture is extremely valuable.
 It can keep your developers around, and if word gets out, it’ll make new talent want to work with you, easing your recruitment pain.

-Fanni Karolina Tóth from Coding Sans interviewed Sally Lait, Senior Engineering Manager at Monzo on how they handle engineering culture.
+Karolina Tóth interviewed Sally Lait, Senior Engineering Manager at Monzo on how they handle engineering culture in episode 11 of the Level-up Engineering podcast.
 Monzo is all about the culture, so she delivers invaluable insight into that well-oiled cultural machine.

 Engineering culture is influenced by a lot of things.
 You've got your overall company culture, and on top of that, you have aspects specific to engineering.
 Having a great culture means to me that people are happy and healthy, they're doing meaningful work, and they can grow as individuals.